typescript-nameof/nameof/DEVELOPMENT.md

 - [packages/transforms-babel](packages/transforms-babel) - Transforms from the Babel AST to the Common AST.
 - [packages/transforms-common](packages/transforms-common) - Nameof transforms done in the Common AST.
 - [packages/transforms-ts](packages/transforms-ts) - Transforms from the TypeScript AST to the Common AST.
-- [packages/ts-nameof](packages/ts-nameof) - ts-nameof library for the TypeScript compiler.
+- [packages/ts-nameof](packages/ts-nameof) - nameof library for the TypeScript compiler.
-- [packages/ts-nameof.macro](packages/ts-nameof) - ts-nameof.macro library for Babel macros.
+- [packages/ts-nameof.macro](packages/ts-nameof) - nameof library for Babel macros.

 ## Standard Commands